adamharwayne/eventing/sample-3.md

 ### Broker

 What is a `Broker`?
 It can be thought of as an event mesh.
 Event producers send events into the `Broker`.
-Event consumers register the events they are interested in with the `Broker` (via `Trigger`s, described later).
+Event consumers register the kinds of events they are interested in with the `Broker` (via `Trigger`s, described later).
 The `Broker` ensures that every event sent to the `Broker` by event producers is sent to all interested event consumers.